The sections below cover FAQs for the process of applying and paying for a permit to park at our four main hospital sites.

 Will I be allocated to a specific parking zone?

-No, parking permits will be issued as they were pre-pandemic with a permit that covers parking for all staff parking locations both at your main hospital location, as well as the other NCA hospital locations.
-The only exemption to this will be time-critical parking locations for which a time-critical parking permit is issued.
+No, parking permits will be issued to cover parking at staff parking locations at your main hospital location, as well as the other NCA hospital locations.
+However, access will be limited to certain users at time-critical parking locations for which a time-critical parking permit is issued and also at the Multi Storey Car Park (MSCP) at Salford Royal Hospital.
+For more details see the Parking Areas document.

 Does a permit guarantee me a parking space?

-Confirmation of a successful car parking application provides the applicant with the right to use the NCA staff car parking facilities, although this doesn’t guarantee a parking space.
+No, confirmation of a successful car parking application provides the applicant with the right to use the NCA staff car parking facilities, although this does not guarantee a parking space.

 Will people working across sites be able to apply for a permit at their base and park on other sites as we did under the old arrangements?